Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 Storage

-CJC 1295 vials must be stored in a cool, dry place away from direct sunlight.
+CJC-1295 vials must be stored in a cool, dry place away from direct sunlight.
 Unreconstituted CJC 1295 peptide should be kept at -20°C for long-term storage or 2-8°C for short-term use.
 Once reconstituted with bacteriostatic water, CJC 1295 should be refrigerated at 2-8°C and used within 28-30 days.
 CJC-1295/ipamorelin storage temperature post-reconstitution follows the same standard for both peptides.
 Do not freeze reconstituted solutions.
+Always follow proper aseptic technique and storage guidelines to maintain product integrity for research applications.

 Solubility